Worktrees enable having multiple branches checked out at the same time.

 Create a root folder for the project.

-git clone --bare --config remote.origin.fetch="+refs/heads/*:refs/remotes/origin/*" git@gh.com:u/repo.git .gitclone --bare: will copy the repository, but will not populate the source files on disk.
-We want the sources to be populated in separate worktree folders later.--config remote.origin.fetch: Because bare is intended for git server, it omits the configuration of mapping remote branches toorigin/*.
-We add it back, so our client could see the branches in remote..git: We name this folder .git.
-This is convenient as this is the standard .git folder, and now any tooling will also be able to identify it as such.
-Meaning you can execute git commands in the root MyApp folder.
+git clone --bare --config remote.origin.fetch="+refs/heads/*:refs/remotes/origin/*" git@gh.com:u/repo.git .bareclone --bare: will copy the repository, but will not populate the source files (worktree) on disk.
+We want the sources to be populated in separate folders later.--config remote.origin.fetch: Because bare is intended for git server, it omits the configuration of mapping remote branches toorigin/*.
+We add it back, so our client could see the branches in remote..bare: We name this folder .bare (usually its .git).

 Repo state now: